mayank10j/mayank10j.github.io/about.md

 permalink: /about/
 ---

-Manager Technology/AI Architect at Publicis.Sapient Innovation hub keplerlab
+Assistant Vice President at EXL

 ### More Information